A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Background and Taxonomy

-In our taxonomy, TSR is defined by three complementary components: the \textbf{Reasoning Topology} (Section~\ref{sec:reasoning_topology}), which specifies the execution structure; the \textbf{Primary Objective} (Section~\ref{sec:primary_objective}), which clarifies the main intent of the reasoning process; and a set of \textbf{Attribute Tags} (Section~\ref{sec:attribute_tags}), which describe auxiliary properties such as control-flow, actors, modality, and alignment.
+In our taxonomy, TSR is defined by three complementary components: the \textbf{Reasoning Topology} (Section~\ref{sec:reasoning_topology}), which specifies the execution structure of $\mathcal{Z}$; the \textbf{Primary Objective} (Section~\ref{sec:primary_objective}), which clarifies the main intent (loss function) of the reasoning process; and a set of \textbf{Attribute Tags} (Section~\ref{sec:attribute_tags}), which describe auxiliary properties such as control-flow, actors, modality, and adaptation.
 The first two levels—reasoning topology and primary objective—are \emph{mutually exclusive}: each paper is assigned exactly one topology and exactly one objective, according to the minimal structural test and the dominant evaluation focus.
-In contrast, attribute tags are \emph{non-exclusive}: a paper may carry multiple tags at once, since it can simultaneously employ decomposition, use tools, access multimodal inputs, and involve specific alignment regimes.
-One way to view tags is as a complete vector of attributes, where some values are explicitly marked as present and others are simply inactive.
-Figure~\ref{fig:2_all} presents the taxonomy with reasoning topologies and primary objectives, and Figure~\ref{fig:papers_counts} complements it by showing the number of surveyed papers split into research and non-research categories.
-For clarity, attribute tags are not included in these figures and are discussed separately in Section~\ref{sec:attribute_tags}.
-For completeness, Appendix~\ref{sec:appendix_taxonomy} provides the full list of curated research papers with their assigned reasoning topologies, primary objectives, and attribute tags.
+In contrast, attribute tags are \emph{non-exclusive}: a paper may carry multiple tags at once, since it can simultaneously employ decomposition, use tools, access multimodal inputs, and involve specific adaptation regimes.
+Figure~\ref{fig:2_all} presents the taxonomy with reasoning topologies and primary objectives.
+For clarity, attribute tags are not included in this figure and are discussed separately in Section~\ref{sec:attribute_tags}.